 Australian Law Applies

-For starters, there can often be confusion about which national law applies when goods are crossing national boundaries, however other than very small quantities imported just for personal use, all consumer goods brought into Australia must be done in accordance with Australian law.
+For starters, there can often be confusion about which national law applies when goods are crossing national boundaries.
+However, other than minimal quantities imported for personal use, all consumer goods brought into Australia must be imported under Australian law.

-If the goods being imported contain certain chemicals or poisons which may harm people, you will be subject to a wide range of legal obligations which apply to the transportation, packaging, handling, storage and labelling of such goods.
-Typical goods in this category include cleaning products, poisons, industrial chemicals and agricultural chemicals.
+Suppose the imported goods contain certain chemicals or poisons that may harm people.
+In that case, you will be subject to a wide range of legal obligations which apply to the transportation, packaging, handling, storage and labelling of such goods.
+Typical goods in this category include:

 Signing a Contract with an Overseas Company

-If you are importing goods from overseas, you should consider speaking with a business lawyer to ensure that your business risks are lowered and that you are protected as much as possible!
+If you are importing goods from overseas, you should consider speaking with a business lawyer.
+This is important to ensure that you lower your business risks and protect yourself as much as possible.

 For more information, our experienced regulatory and compliance lawyers can assist as part of our LegalVision membership.
 For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents.
 Call us today on 1300 544 755 or visit our membership page.

 When importing goods from overseas for your Australian business, there are several legal issues you should be aware of.
 First, you must ensure that you comply with Australian law, particularly the Australian Consumer Law (ACL), which can hold importers liable for safety problems with imported goods.
 Even if you had no control over the manufacture of the goods, you could still be held responsible for any safety defects.
 Additionally, you may need special permits, such as import, trade gate, or quarantine permits, to clear the goods at the Australian border.
 There may also be obligations related to dangerous goods, goods registration (particularly if the goods are classified as “therapeutic”) and signing a contract with an overseas company.